 - a library that includes free access to current magazines, newspapers and books.

-Prior to dropping off property, you may want to first contact Prison Health Services at (925) 551-6700 to confirm that it will be accepted.
+Santa Rita Jail already provides medication to inmates, but you may drop off prescription glasses or dentures in a sealed package at the lobby.
+Though first call Prison Health Services at (925) 551-6700 to confirm that it will be accepted.

 Call us for help…